Talamantez/claude-vscode/README.md

 - ⚡ Proper cancellation support
 - 🛟 Priority support for Pro users
 - 🔮 More exciting features coming in v2.x series!

-## It Just Works
-No complex setup.
-No unexpected behaviors.
-Select text, right-click, and get your response in a clean, properly-managed window.
-Every time.

 ## Getting Started
 1. Install the extension